 The blister should be covered as quickly as possible with a bandage or a wrap.
 A loose cloth might be used to cover the region.
 Blisters may be protected from further deterioration by using Body Glide.

-After trimming the bandage around the edge of the blister, attach gauze to the bandage.
-Allowing you to move and grip your club without pain will be made easier by using a gauze.
+After trimming the bandage around the blister’s edge, attach gauze to the bandage.
+Allowing you to move and grip your club without pain will be made easier by using gauze.

-Even if blisters are preventing you from grasping your club, do not burst them.
-The bottom of the blister will be shielded by the blister’s internal fluid.
+Even if blisters prevent you from grasping your club, do not burst them.
+The blister’s internal fluid will shield the bottom of the blister.
 In addition, the fluid contains a wide range of therapeutic properties, which will assist in healing.

 1. Blisters on the hands and fingers?
 Use this tape!

-Most serious golfers have their fingers taped up while they are out on the range.
-This is most likely due to the fact that they practise and smash golf balls so often that they need to protect their hands.
+Most serious golfers have their fingers taped up while out on the range.
+This is most likely because they practice and smash golf balls so often that they must protect their hands.
 Regular medical tape is thin enough to hold the club, yet it has a great feel about it.
 However, the tape is thick enough to establish a boundary around the finger, protecting it from injury.